stroblme/UNote/README.md

 # UNote

-**Latest release: v1.3**
+**Latest release: v1.8**

-Fills the lack of an open-source PDF Editor with the capability to draw and add notes not only to the PDF pages but to a virtually unlimited space.
+Fills the lack of an open-source PDF Editor with the capability to draw and add notes not only to the PDF pages but, in future, to a virtually unlimited space.

+The executable can be downloaded from [here](unote.stroblme.tech/).

 ## Features